-A very popular option is a ranch house plan with an open floor plan, offering the open layout a family desires with the classic architecture style they love.
-Other common features include
+A very popular option is a ranch house plan with an open floor plan, offering the open layout a family desires with the classic, comfortable architectural style they love.
+Other common features of modern ranch homes include:

 - Master bedroom suites with spa-style bathrooms